-Non-Dairy Creamers: Are They Vegan?
-Plus 11 To Liven Up Your Coffee
+Are Non-Dairy Creamers Vegan?
+Plus, 11 To Liven Up Your Coffee

-Non-dairy creamer is favored by many people with lactose intolerance - but it's not always vegan
+Non-dairy creamer is favored by many people with lactose intolerance (or a sweet tooth) - but it's not always vegan

 By

-For most of us, days don’t start quite the same without a cup of coffee.
+For many people, days don’t start quite the same without a cup of coffee in the morning.
 Whether it’s from your local cafe, or percolated and poured into your favorite mug: it’s a ritual.
 The dairy-free oat milk generation may be here, but now a sweeter and creamier alternative is booming: non-dairy creamers.

 Typically, non-dairy creamers are comprised of corn syrup, vegetable oil, lecithin, sugars, and flavorings.
 They come in liquid or powder form.